renatols-jf/spboot-chassi/README.md

 an order of priority nor a commitment.
 These are just a few items that might be done in the future.

+- Consider using scoped values instead of ThreadLocal to context management.
 - Create a configuration to not log stack traces.
 - Create a configuration to log attached fields in their own fields.
 - Allow for `@OneOf` to accept values other than `String`.